georapbox/js-utils/README.md

 ##Build the documentation
 From the root folder of the project, run: <code>grunt buildDocs</code>.
 This will create a <code>docs</code> folder to the root of the project, containing all <code>README</code> files converted to HTML documents.

+##Run the tests
+From the root folder of the project, run: <code>karma start</code>.
+Apart from the results in terminal, this will create a <code>tests-reporter</code> folder to the root of the project, that contains an HTML document with the tests results.